Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Proxy Tasks and Configurations

 We employ two representative training objectives.
 The first is the standard cross-entropy loss, which trains the network to classify inputs by maximizing the predicted probability of the ground-truth class.
 The second is ArcFace (additive angular margin loss)~\cite{Deng_2022}, a metric learning objective that imposes an additive angular margin penalty.
 This explicitly enforces intraclass compactness within the feature space, which is expected to improve the distinguishing of anomalies from normal patterns.

 We employ the ResNet family (ResNet-18, 34, 50, 101, and 152)~\cite{he2016deep}, a standard choice for extracting deep acoustic representations, for the backbone architecture.
+Within the ResNet family, ResNet-18 and ResNet-34 use basic residual blocks and output 512-dimensional backbone features, whereas ResNet-50, ResNet-101, and ResNet-152 use bottleneck residual blocks and output 2048-dimensional backbone features.
 The structural difference between the two objectives is related to the auxiliary head attached to the backbone.
 Specifically, CE uses standard features for linear layer mapping to class logits, whereas ArcFace employs a margin-based projection layer to compute angular distances.
 These auxiliary heads are used exclusively during proxy task training.
 For ASD evaluation, we discard these heads and employ the feature vector from the penultimate layer (the ResNet backbone output) as the representation, yielding feature dimensions of 512 for ResNet-18/34, and 2048 for ResNet-50/101/152.
 The combination of five backbone variants and two loss functions yields ten experimental configurations, enabling the effects of network capacity and training objective on the proxy-ASD relationship to be analyzed.